 George Watson, the Founder of the School, was born in Edinburgh on 23 November 1654.
-After a long career as merchant and banker, in the course of which he was appointed the first accountant of the newly formed Bank of Scotland, he died on 3 April 1723.
+After a long career as an accountant, a merchant banker and an investor, during which time he was appointed the first accountant of the newly formed Bank of Scotland, he died on 3 April 1723.

 A memorial plaque to him can be found in Greyfriars Churchyard.